 Your vehicle is equipped with an engine oil change indicator system.
-The "Change Oil" message will flash in the instrument cluster odometer for approximately 5 seconds after a single chime has sounded to indicate the next scheduled oil change interval.
-The engine oil change indicator system is duty cycle based, which means the engine oil change interval may fluctuate dependent upon your personal driving style.
+The "Oil Change Required" message will display in the EVIC when the Key is turned to RUN and a single chime sounds to indicate the next scheduled oil change interval.
+The engine oil change indicator system is duty cycle based, which means the engine oil change interval may fluctuate dependent upon vour personal driving style.

 Unless reset, this message will continue to display each time you turn the ignition switch to the ON/RUN position.
-To turn off the message temporarily, press and release the Trip Odometer button on the instrument cluster.
+To turn off the message temporarily, press and release the EVIC button on the instrument cluster.
 To reset the oil change indicator system (after performing the scheduled maintenance), refer to the following procedure.

-1. Turn the ignition switch to the ON position (do not start the engine.)

-2. Fully depress the accelerator pedal slowly three times within 10 seconds.

-3. Turn the ignition switch to the OFF/LOCK position.
+- 1. Turn the ignition switch to the ON position (do not start the engine.) - 2.
+Fully depress the accelerator pedal slowly three times within 10 seconds. - 3.
+Turn the ignition switch to the OFF/LOCK position.